openstack-archive/fuel-docs/pages/reference-architecture/0018-red-hat-differences.rst

   Corosync.

 **Nova networking:**
-  Quantum is not available for Red Hat OpenStack because the Red Hat kernel lacks GRE tunneling support for OpenVSwitch.
+  Neutron (Quantum) is not available for Red Hat OpenStack because the Red Hat kernel lacks GRE tunneling support for OpenVSwitch.
 This issue should be fixed in a future release.
 As a result, Fuel for Red Hat OpenStack Platform will only support Nova networking.